tajhlande/listen-to-wiki-changes/README.md

 This app uses [uv](https://docs.astral.sh/uv/) to manage and run the Python app environment.

+Unfortunately, Toolforge deployment doesn't support `uv`, so we currently have both a `pyproject.toml` and a `requirements.txt`.
+Both should be kept up to date.

+To install the requirements:

+    uv add -r requirements.txt
+    uv pip install

 ### Run the app in dev mode

 To run the API in dev mode: